-We accept one or two fellows per year.
-As with most ophthalmology fellowship programs, this is not an approved PGY–5 ACGME position.
-It is, however, affiliated with an ACGME accredited Ophthalmology Residency Program.
-Malpractice insurance will be provided by the University, as was well as medical, dental, and other benefits.
-After beginning this fellowship, you will attend a scheduled orientation to explain in detail all benefits you and your family are eligible to receive as well as departmental policies & procedures and requirements.
+We accept two cornea fellows per year.
+As with most ophthalmology fellowship programs, these are not approved PGY–5 ACGME positions, but are limited term instructor paid faculty positions.
+These are, however, affiliated with an ACGME accredited ophthalmology residency program, and sactioned through AUPO (Association of University Professors of Ophthalmology).
+Malpractice insurance will be provided by the University, as well as medical, dental, and other benefits.
+After beginning this fellowship, you will attend a scheduled orientation that will explain in detail all departmental policies, procedures and requirements.
 This is a one-year position beginning July 1 through June 30 of the following year.
-Mandatory orientation will take place the first working day of July.
+Mandatory orientation will take place the first working day of July following the 4th.

 At the John A. Moran Eye Center, the major emphasis will be on the medical and surgical treatment of cornea and external diseases, as well as extensive experience in LASIK and other refractive surgery.
-The fellow(s) will work closely with Mark D. Mifflin, M.D., Professor; and Majid Moshirfar, M.D., Professor.
+The fellows will work closely with Mark D. Mifflin, MD, fellowship program director, Amy Lin, MD, and Brian Zaugg, MD.
 A significant number of anterior surgical cases will be performed.
 These include penetrating keratoplasty, lamellar keratoplasty, intraocular lens exchange, and phacoemulsification.
 The responsibilities during the year will include clinical research and medical student education.

-If selected for this position, you will be required to obtain a Utah Medical License, a Utah Controlled Substance License, and a DEA License.
+If selected for this position, you will be required to obtain a Utah Medical License, a Utah Controlled Substance License, and a fee exempt DEA License.
 The total cost will be your responsibility.
-You will be required to obtain privileges with the University Hospital, Veterans Affairs Medical Center, and Primary Children’s Medical Center.
-All fees for privileges will be reimbursed by the Department of Ophthalmology.
+You will be required to obtain privileges with University of Utah Hospital, Veterans Affairs Medical Center, and Primary Children’s Hospital.
+All fees for privileges will be paid by the Department of Ophthalmology.
 University policy requires original receipts for reimbursement.
 We will work closely with you to meet these requirements.

-Please submit your application through the San Francisco Match CAS system #736.66.
-Also, please send a recent photo and CV to the address below:Elaine Peterson
+Please submit your application through the San Francisco Match CAS system #736.66